datquocnguyen/jPTDP/README.md

 ### Pre-trained models

-Pre-trained jPTDP v2.0 models, which were trained on English WSJ Penn treebank and UD v2.2 treebanks, can be found at [__HERE__](https://drive.google.com/drive/folders/1my2w3zf4BPSX18QpfY1QhgeEcm_auS3h?usp=sharing).
+Pre-trained jPTDP v2.0 models, which were trained on English WSJ Penn treebank, GENIA and UD v2.2 treebanks, can be found at [__HERE__](https://drive.google.com/drive/folders/1my2w3zf4BPSX18QpfY1QhgeEcm_auS3h?usp=sharing).
 Results on test sets (as detailed in paper [1]) are as follows:

   Treebank                       | Model name      | POS   | UAS   | LAS
   ------------------------------ | --------------- | ----  | ----  | ----